Whitechapel Bell Foundry: Notable bells

 Churches with bells from Whitechapel include ones as near as St Mary-le-Bow, Cheapside and as far as the Armenian Church, Chennai, India.
 English examples include St Dunstan's, Stepney and St Dunstan's, Mayfield; St Michael's, Beckwithshaw; St Mary-le-More, Wallingford Church of St Thomas the Apostle, Killinghall; and St Michael and All Angels, Leaden Roding.
 American churches in the Anglican Communion, for example St. Michael's Church, in Charleston, South Carolina.
 Australian churches include St Bartholomew's Church, Burnley, St Stephen's Anglican Church, Newtown; St Philip's Church and St James' Church, Sydney.
 In Canada, the towers of Notre-Dame Basilica in Montreal house one of the world's largest bells and a ten-bell carillon.

 Bells not in churches include civic focal points such as a clock tower; Thomas Mears II cast the bell for Herne Bay Clock Tower in 1837.
 The Old Post Office in Washington, D.C., USA, has a ring of 10 bells in the key of D (tenor 26 cwt) that were cast by the Whitechapel Foundry in 1976, installed in 1982, and dedicated in 1983.
 The bells range in weight from 581 to 2953 pounds.
 These bells, referred to as The Congress Bells, were a gift to the US Congress from Britain's Ditchley Foundation to celebrate the bicentennial of American independence.

-The sterling silver bell silver ships bell on post WW II HMS Ark Royals (4 - 1955) and (5 - 1985) is said by (by Taylor's of Loughborough to have been cast by Whitechapel Foundry.
+The sterling silver bell silver ships bell on post WW II HMS Ark Royals (4 - 1955) and (5 - 1985) is said (by Taylor's of Loughborough) to have been cast by Whitechapel Foundry.

 Following the September 11 attacks on the United States in 2001, the company made a tribute bell, the Bell of Hope, as a gift from the people of London to the city of New York.
 It is rung at 08:46 each year on the anniversary of the tragedy, the time the first plane hit the first tower.
 It was designed by architect Paul Byard and was rung for the first time on American soil by the Bishop of New York, the Rt.
 Rev. Mark S. Sisk.
 The bell resided at Trinity Church (Manhattan), before being moved to St. Paul's Chapel.
 In 2005 it was rung again four times for the people killed in the 7 July 2005 London bombings.

 Bradley Wiggins began the 2012 London Olympics opening ceremony by ringing the Olympic Bell.

 The Whitechapel Bell Foundry designed the Olympic Bell seen at the opening ceremony for the London 2012 Olympic Games, although it was not cast on the premises.
 The furnaces at Whitechapel could not provide the 23 tons of molten metal required to make the bell, so it was manufactured at a factory in the Netherlands which normally produces ship's propellers.